OpenTextCollections/opentextcollections.github.io/index.md

 - Can I submit a collection in ELAN/FLEx/Word/LaTeX/pdf/XYZ?

 We will provide ingestion routines for ELAN, FLEx and tex (at least gb4e, maybe also linguex).
 For these formats, we will develop templates together with pilot authors.
 For MS Word/LibreOffice, it is not impossible, but not guaranteed that templates and ingestion routines will be provided as well.

+- What kind of backend are you using?

+We will use csv for backend storage and versioning.
+We will provide conversion routines for FLEx/ELAN/tex

+- In what form will a text collection be available?

+All texts will be available as HTML to be read in a browser, as pdf to be read on a computer, and as printed book to be read offline.
+Additionally, the backend data will be available as csv, json, and possibly rdf if there is demand.

 - What sizes do text collections have?